ritschmaster/w32bindkeys/README.md

 Not only can you re-use it, but you can actually rely on it directly via the optional library that is produced during the build process!

+You might want to have a look at (copy parts of) `src/main.c` to enable w32bindkeys for your application as fast as possible.

 ### Any cool hacks you know of?

 <kbd>Win</kbd> is reserved in Windows for some special bindings.
 Like opening the Explorer by hitting <kbd>Win</kbd> + <kbd>E</kbd>.
 This can be annoying even if you do not use w32bindkeys.
 Almost every special binding can be disabled by doing the following: